| OLD AGE. This needs no definition. Sometimes old age is the cause of

 Stark.
 Ev.
 376; Roscoe's Civ.
 Ev.
 51 Roscoe's Cr.
 Ev.
 55; B. P. 298; 2 Gall.

 485; 1 McCord, 573; 12 Vin.
 Ab.
 201; 4 Bouv.
 Inst. n.
 4411.
+4. The party on whom the onus probandi lies is entitled to begin,

 notwithstanding the technical form of the proceedings.
 1 Stark.
 Ev.
 584; 3 Bouv.

+last. n.
+3043.
 TO OPEN, OPENING.
 To open a case is to make a statement of the

+pleadings in a case, which is called the opening.
 2. The opening should be concise, very distinct and perspicuous.
 Its use is

 to enable the judge and jury to direct their attention to the real merits of the